Latin America Vacations

 Enjoy breakfast before viewing the desert of southern Patagonia over a three-hour drive on famous Route 40.
 Pass over La Leona River, connecting Lake Argentino and Lake Viedma, and watch out for La Leona Road House, where Butch Cassidy and the Sundance Kid hit out for almost a month after a bank robbery.
 Arrive at the charming village of El Chalten, Argentina’s capital for trekking, surrounded by glaciers, lakes, rivers, and the Fitz Roy Mountains.
 Relax and explore the town, by hiking to a nearby waterfall, relax in the local brewery, or indulge in the chocolateria.

-About Hosteria Senderos or similar
+About Hosteria Senderos

 El Calafate / El Chalten / Mount Torre